Get Started with Oracle Linux Automation Manager

 olam2-user-details-new

-Setup an Inventory
+Set up an Inventory

 An inventory is a group of hosts managed by Oracle Linux Automation Manager.
 Users leverage an inventory to automate host orchestration by running playbooks.